OBOFoundry/OBOFoundry.github.io/faq/how-do-i-edit-metadata.md

 ### Pull Request Pipeline

 Any user can make proposed changes to any `*.md` file.
 These remain on their fork until approved by OBO admins.
 The workflow is:

 1. An automated GitHub Actions job will run to validate your changes
 2. An OBO administrator will evaluate your PR.
 If it failed the checks, it will not be accepted
 3. If the the OBO admin rejects it they will provide feedback in the comment form which you can use to make further edits
 4. More likely, the change will be accepted by the OBO admin.
-They will click "merge" and the changes will be visible in a few seconds.
+They will click "squash and merge".
-5. The OBO admin will also need to run a Make script to regenerate the main metadata file, so your changes may not be visible on the front table straight away
+5. An automated GitHub Actions workflow will update the build artifacts and issue a new PR.
+An OBO admin can review and accept.

 ## Pull Request Tutorial